Cauld History, Family Crest & Coats of Arms

 Cornwall, one of the original six "Celtic nations" is the homeland to the surname Cauld.
 A revival of the Cornish language which began in the 9th century AD has begun.
 No doubt this was the language spoken by distant forebears of the Cauld family.
 Though surnames became common during medieval times, English people were formerly known only by a single name.
 The way in which hereditary surnames were adopted in medieval England is fascinating.
 Many Cornish surnames appear to be topographic surnames, which were given to people who resided near physical features such as hills, streams, churches, or types of trees, many are actually habitation surnames.
-The name Cauld is a local type of surname and the Cauld family lived in Cornwall.
+The name Cauld is a local type of surname and the Cauld family lived in south west England.
 Their name, however, is derived from the Old English word coll, which means hill, and indicates that the original bearer lived near such a land form.

 Early Origins of the Cauld family

 The surname Cauld was first found in south west England.
 "Essentially south of England names, especially in the south - west, rarely occurring north of a line drawn west from the Wash.
 Cole is best distributed and has its principal homes in Devon and Wiltshire.
 Coles is most numerous in Somerset. "

 The first record of the name was found in the Domesday Book of 1086 which listed Cola and Cole.
 From this earliest record we look to Kent to find Cola filius Lanterii there c.
 1145 and a few years later, we find Robertus filius Cole listed in the Assize Rolls of Lincolnshire in 1206.
 Geoffrey, Richard Cole were both listed in 1148 in Winton, Hampshire and a few years later as Knights Templar in 1185.